Pandora DiamondsUSD 550

 Pandora does give you the option to not pay in full by using either of 3 different services.
 (If you don’t have the funds available now, then maybe just wait.)
 And you can also decide to collect at a nearby store (more on shipping later).
 That’s it.

 This, however, is not an option at Pandora.
-This is precisely the same with Lightbox Jewelry who also sells fashion jewelry.
-And also with Zales, although they are supposedly are a traditional jeweler.
+This is precisely the same with Lightbox Jewelry which also sells fashion jewelry.
+And also with Zales, although they are supposedly a traditional jeweler.
 So while we were very disappointed at the lack of inspection features at Zales, we were kind of expecting it with Pandora.

 Since you cannot pick a specific diamond, a diamond inspection would not make any sense.
 However, they do attempt to show generic images.

-If, instead, you focus primarily on the jewelry design, perhaps Pandora Brilliance may still be something for you.
+If, instead, you focus primarily on the jewelry design, perhaps Pandora may still be something for you.
 That said, you should not settle for anything.

 Fortunately, Pandora does give some indication of what you are buying.
 And unlike Zales and Lightbox, they not only tell you upfront what the diamond cut grade is.
 They also only sell the highest-grade cut diamonds (more on that below).
 Pandora also is transparent with diamond clarity and color, the remaining of the 4Cs.